Waterfall Enrichment Overview

 What’s the difference between verified, valid, and catch-all emails?

 Catch-all emails are shared domains used by organizations to receive messages sent to anyone with the same domain name.
 Typically, catch-all emails help teams capture emails sent in error to the wrong email address or non-existent email addresses.
-When you run waterfall enrichment for contacts in bulk, you can configure whether Apollo or third-party data providers are allowed to return catch-all emails during enrichment.
+When you run waterfall enrichment for contacts in bulk, you can configure whether Apollo or third-party data sources are allowed to return catch-all emails during enrichment.

 Learn more about how Apollo verifies contact emails.

-How do I know if an email retrieved by a third-party provider is verified?
+How do I know if an email retrieved by a third-party data source is verified?

 If you’ve run and completed waterfall enrichment from People, Apollo displays a status in the Email column next to each retrieved email.
 Emails with a green checkmark indicate a verified status.